videochat-extension/videochat-extension/README.md

 * Integration of the facial recognition API, services such as findclone.ru.
 * Button to clear cookies on ban popup.
 * Avoid fingerprinting.

-This project will be developed under the MIT license as soon as the dependency on 2gis is removed.